 For mains, between us we sampled the Beef, roast Brill and the Pork, all equally good.
 My roast Brill was superb, perfectly tender and slightly charred.
 The accompaniments of burnt leeks, meat radish and delicate langoustine sauce were all fresh and light, and made for an almost spring like dish.

 The beef, a little more boring to look at, was presented perfectly pink with a side of broccoli and a small oxtail cottage pie.
 I had a taste, well it would be rude not to, and as succulent as the beef was, the showstopper was the unassuming cottage pie.
-This melt in your mouth cottage pie was served on a juicy sweet slice of onion as its base.
-It was just too delicious for words!
+This winter warmer had a creamy buttery mash on top of tender minced beef with a slice of juicy onion as its base.
+I’m sure food critics would describe much better than me, but for my limited writing all I can say was that it was comfort food at its best.

 Despite being stupidly full, we still made room for deserts.
 I chose the caramelised pear tart.
 This was a perfect end to a perfect meal.
 Silky caramel ice-cream on top of caramelised pear and light as a feather flaky pastry.
 Somehow I made room for it all.
 The deconstructed cheesecake went down well with others, but wouldn’t have been my choice.